-The law about consuming alcohol is complicated but buying alcohol if someone is under 18 is illegal
+The law about consuming alcohol is complicated but buying alcohol if you're under 18 is illegal in almost all circumstances and ignoring it could land you and your friends in trouble.

-It is also illegal for someone 18 or over to knowingly buy alcohol for someone under 18 - so if someone who is underage asks an adult to by alcohol for them, they are also asking them to break the law.
+It is also illegal for someone over 18 to buy alcohol knowingly for someone underage - so if you ask an older friend to buy you alcohol, you're asking them to break the law.